pingidentity/terraform-provider-pingfederate/docs/data-sources/server_settings.md

 - `email_address` (String) The email address where notifications are sent.
 - `final_warning_period` (Number) Time before certificate expiration when final warning is sent (in days).
 - `initial_warning_period` (Number) Time before certificate expiration when initial warning is sent (in days).
+- `notification_mode` (String) The mode of notification.
+Set to NOTIFICATION_PUBLISHER to enable email notifications and server log messages.
+Set to LOGGING_ONLY to enable server log messages.
+Defaults to NOTIFICATION_PUBLISHER.
+Supported in PF version 11.3 or later.
 - `notification_publisher_ref` (Attributes) Reference to the associated notification publisher. (see [below for nested schema](#nestedatt--notifications--certificate_expirations--notification_publisher_ref))

 <a id="nestedatt--notifications--certificate_expirations--notification_publisher_ref"></a>